webb/NIEM.github.io/training/iepd-developer/index.md

 ## IEPD Tutorial

+The documentation development process consists of a [six-phase lifecycle](/reference/iepd/lifecycle/ "IEPD Lifecycle") that begins with the phase known as Scenario Planning as described in the Simple IEPD tutorial that follows.

-- [Simple IEPD](/training/iepd-developer/simple-iepd-tutorial) - This tutorial shows you how to create a very simple IEPD.
-Once you are comfortable with the process and output, you can move on to the following more complex IEPDs.
+- [Simple IEPD](/training/iepd-developer/simple-iepd-tutorial) - This tutorial shows you how to create a very simple IEPD set.
+Once you are comfortable with the process and output, you can move on to more complex IEPDs.

-## IEPD Developer Resources
+### IEPD Developer Resources

 There are a large number of tools and reference materials available to help you in your documentation effort.
-For example, one very useful tool is the [Schema Subset Generator (SSGT)](/reference/tools/ssgt/), which is mentioned in the tutorial.
+For example, one very useful tool is the [Schema Subset Generator (SSGT)](/reference/tools/ssgt/ "SSGT"), which is mentioned in the tutorial.
 You can see a comprehensive list of information resources for tools, specifications, and artifacts at the [Reference](/reference/ "Reference") page.